leoloso/gatowebsites/content/docs/library/_default/replace-the-old-domain-with-a-new-domain-in-all-posts.md

 ---
 title: Replace the old domain with a new domain in all posts
-metaDesc: Convert all content to point to the new URL for the site
+description: Convert all content to point to the new URL for the site
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: